 Homesickness is probably the most difficult thing to deal with at summer camp.
 We do our very best to talk the camper into staying, at least the first night.
 We have found that if they stay the first night, they will usually get over their homesickness and have a great time.
 If a camper is inconsolable, or still homesick the next day, one of our educators will contact the parent.
 We do not keep the camper against his/her will.

 If a child wants to go to camp but can’t afford it, scholarships are available on a limited basis.
 Check with your local Conservation Educator.

 We do our best to make sure the campers are under constant supervision.
 There are times when that is not always possible.
 For example, if the counselor in the cabin goes to the bathroom, the cabin will be unsupervised for a few minutes; while the campers are walking to and from their cabin for an activity (such as swimming), they will not be under direct supervision.
-For the most part, however, campers are supervised 99% of the time.

-If you have other specific questions, please contact our Information Center at 1-800-858-1549.
+If you have other specific questions, please contact your local conservation educator.